godwwinpeace22/sonrisa/README.md

-# sonrisa
+# Sonrisa

-> watch and download funny images, share and like for free
+> watch and download funny images,riddles and pun.
+Share and like for free
 ##### go to https://sonrisa.netlify.com

 ## Build Setup